beauburrows/madmom/README.rst

 Beau's Notes:

+Make sure to install pyosc for OSC support: pip install pyosc

 Added OSC output for DBNBeatTracker by modifying beats.py  (in the madmom>features folder).
 This sends out some OSC data on the detected beats/transients on port 7000 to localhost

 To run it, go to the bin folder and run DBNBeatTracker with the online argument (for python 2.7): python DBNBeatTracker online

 Note that Dante WDM audio drivers don't seem to work with PyAudio, so currently using LoopBeAudio to test.

+The OSC is in madmom/features/beats.py and audio signal adjustments are in madmom/audio/signal.py

 ======
 madmom